AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

  - "APPROXIMATE" indicates that the returned result is approximate.

 **13.** country formatted (`formatted_country`):
-Description of name place found for Google Maps for each original place of the database.
+Description of name place found on Google Maps for each original place of the database.

-**14.** location geographical coordinates (lat/lon) (`lat_location` and `lon_location`):
+**14.** location geographical coordinates (lat/long) (`lat_location` and `lon_location`):
-The geographic coordinates was obtained from the names of the localizations and your countries respectively using the API Google Maps in R with the script coordenadas.R
+The geographic coordinates were obtained from the names of the localizations and your countries respectively using the API Google Maps in R with the script coordenadas.R

 **15.** location localization class (see below) (`locationtype_country`):
 This information is obtained from the research of coordinates in Google Maps(API).
-This information is a description about the type of geographic coordinates found for Google Maps from the name of the country or localization, it can be three types forms.
+This information is a description of the type of geographic coordinates found for Google Maps from the name of the country or localization, it can be three types forms.
 The following are the different location types:

  - "ROOFTOP" indicates that the returned result is a precise geocode for which we have location information accurate down to street address precision.
  - "RANGE_INTERPOLATED" indicates that the returned result reflects an approximation (usually on a road) interpolated between two precise points (such as intersections).
 Interpolated results are generally returned when rooftop geocodes are unavailable for a street address.